ansible/awx/awx/network_ui/CONTRIBUTING.md

 Client Tracking
 ---------------

-Each user session to the network UI canvas is tracked with the `Client` model.
+Each user session to the network UI canvas is tracked with the `client_id` param.
 Multiple clients can view and interact with the network UI canvas at a time.
 They will see each other's edits to the canvas in real time.
 This works by broadcasting the canvas change events to all clients viewing the same topology.